-The spatial Development Framework vison is a longer-term vison and strategy with an implementation framework and Capital Expenditure Framework that works had in glove with the city development strategy to inform the IDP.
+The Spatial Development Framework vision is a longer-term vision and strategy with an implementation framework and Capital Expenditure Framework that works hand in glove with the city development strategy to inform the IDP.
 It provides the rationale and guidance to realise longer-term outcomes providing continuity against the reality of five-year political cycles.

-5.3.1 Spatial Concept & Logic
+6.3.1 Spatial Concept & Logic